 SA: Claimant Prepares Adjudication Application (Not Paid per Payment Schedule)

-This section provides essential guidance for the claimant in completing an adjudication application where the claimant has received a payment schedule but was not paid by the due date for payment.
-If this advice is not followed, the chances of the application being successful are reduced.
+This section provides guidance for the claimant in completing an adjudication application where the claimant has received a payment schedule but was not paid by the due date for payment.

 An adjudication application must: